 More than 12 Indiana colleges and universities will coordinate on- and off-campus programs throughout the duration of the statewide read of Frankenstein.
-Programs will include special courses, freshman orientation activities, film festivals, exhibits, lectures and panel discussions.
+Programs included special courses, freshman orientation activities, film festivals, exhibits, lectures and panel discussions.

 - Examining Ethics podcast: We’re teaming up with our friends at DePauw University’s Prindle Institute for Ethics to create a special episode of this internationally distributed podcast.
 We’ll explore the many ethical questions raised by the famous novel and consider how moral philosophers have thought about these issues over time.

 - Online courses: Two online courses are in the works (so far), open to people in Indiana and beyond.
 The first, to be offered next fall by the University of Indianapolis, will be a special one-credit book club-style course, free to senior citizens and $50 for everyone else.
 In 2018, IU East’s nationally recognized distance-learning team will offer an interdisciplinary course on the idea of Frankenstein as Golem, drawing on ideas from religious studies, science and technology, English, art, sociology and psychology.

 - Monstrous Art Show: University of Indianapolis fine arts students and faculty will explore the idea of the monstrous during a special Frankenstein-inspired course in 2017, culminating in a gallery show at the Christel DeHaan Fine Arts Center.

 - Lilly Library Special Exhibit: Indiana University’s special collections library is a trove of treasures, including a rare first edition of Mary Shelley’s seminal novel.
 Curator Rebecca Baumann will organize an exhibit that also draws on the library’s women in science collection.